Software for pfiddling with OS X on Macintosh

-UI Browser - The ultimate assistant for GUI Scripting with AppleScript, and a developer utility for exploring Apple's Accessibility API.
-NEW VERSION!— Version 2.3.0 released November 2012 (requires Mac OS X 10.6 Snow Leopard or newer).
+NEW RELEASE! ‐ UI Browser - The ultimate assistant for GUI Scripting with AppleScript, and a developer utility for exploring Apple's Accessibility API.
+Version 2.4.0 released November 2013 (requires OS X 10.7 Mavericks or newer).
 UI Actions - Universal Attachability for AppleScript.
 Version 2.1.3 released June 2012 (requires Mac OS X 10.6 Snow Leopard or newer).
 Event Taps Testbench - A FREE developer utility for exploring Apple's Quartz Event Taps API.
 Version 1.3.2 released June 2012 (requires Mac OS X 10.6 Snow Leopard or newer).
-PFiddlesoft Frameworks - Cocoa frameworks for Mac OS X that support and enhance Apple's Accessibility and Quartz Event Taps APIs.
-PFAssistive Framework version 3.2.0 and PFEventTaps Framework version 1.3.5, both released June 2012 (Both frameworks require Mac OS X 10.6 Snow Leopard or newer.)
+NEW RELEASE! ‐ PFiddlesoft Frameworks - Cocoa frameworks for Mac OS X that support and enhance Apple's Accessibility and Quartz Event Taps APIs.
+PFAssistive Framework version 3.3.0 and PFEventTaps Framework version 1.3.6, both released November 2013.
+Both frameworks require Mac OS X 10.7 Lion or newer and support new accessibility features introduced in OS X 10.9 Mavericks.
 The PFiddle Collection - a growing collection of useful and pfun Macintosh software.
 Buy the collection once for $4.95 US, and enjoy any and all applications in the collection, now and in the future, without additional charge.
 The third PFiddle in the collection is Pointer Noodge 1.1.5, an update released in June 2012.
 Pointer Noodge slows down the system pointer, removing mouse, trackpad and trackball acceleration so you can place the pointer exactly where you want it in any application.
 You can also nudge the pointer one pixel at a time horizontally and vertically using the arrow keys.
 Pointer Noodge has many other features.
 The first PFiddle in the collection is Applidude 1.1.3, an update released June 2012.
 Applidude floats over your screen and reminds you which application is currently active.
 The second PFiddle is Waccy Accy 1.1.3, an update released June 2012, a pfun game.
 Wheel the pointer around the screen as fast as you can, picking up letters to form your user name as the pointer passes over text elements on the screen.
 (All PFiddles require Mac OS X 10.6 Snow Leopard or newer.)

 All PFiddlesoft products support OS X 10.8 Mountain Lion br>